MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_justifyaction.md

 ms.service: information-protection
 ms.topic: reference
 ms.author: mbaldwin
-ms.date: 03/30/2023
+ms.date: 11/07/2023
 ---

 # class JustifyAction
-Justify [Action](class_mip_action.md) requires providing a justification to a label downgrade and setting the response in the execution state.
+Justify Action requires providing a justification to a label downgrade and setting the response in the execution state.

 **See also**: mip::ExecutionState::IsDowngradeJustified